A penguin’s shape makes them extremely agile underwater. They use their feet and tail as a rudder, and propel themselves with their flippers.

 Penguins have a waterproof coat of short, overlapping feathers.
 They have a well-developed layer of fat for insulation.

-Penguins feed on small fish and krill, catching these one at a time.
-In turn, penguins become food for other marine animals, namely leopard seals and killer whales.
-On land their main predators are skuas and sheathbills (carnivorous birds that take both eggs and chicks).
+Penguins feed on small fish and krill which they catch one at a time.
+Their main predators are other marine animals, such as leopard seals and killer whales.
+Skuas and sheathbills also eat penguin eggs and chicks.

 Penguins are only found in the Southern Hemisphere.
 The greatest concentrations are on Antarctic coasts and sub-Antarctic islands.

 There are 18 species of penguins, 5 of which live in Antarctica.
 Another 4 species live on sub-Antarctic islands.